AlvaroCori/SIS_INTEL_PRACTICA_2/README.md

 The algorithm has 3 outputs, “success” is when the goal is found, “cutoff” is when the depth limit is reached, and “failure” is when all the tree is traversed, and the goal isn’t found.
 The language used for the implementation of the algorithms is Python 3.
 This is a high-level language with many tools and libraries that we can take advantage of, which is tested by the queue, stack, read text files, use of OOP and other functionalities.

+#### Python
+The language chosen for this practice will be Python 3, the language is useful for implement libraries, objects and all we need to manipulate the puzzles (list to list) and a high-level code.
+The language have libraries for queue for the BFS, an easy txt reader, an fast use of lists, a hash structure called set and a timer for calculate easily the time of execution, for more information we can visit the links of the bibliography.

 #### Experiments And Results

 ###### Initial State: